PaulWDai/paulwdai.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my webpage.
-My name is Paul W. Dai.
-I am interested in Macroeconomics, development, family and finance.
-I obtained my MA in Economics at University of Chicago, and BA in Economics and Literature at Peking University, China.
+Hi, I am Paul W Dai.
+I am broadly interested in Macroeconomics, combining with development, family and finance.
+I obtained my MA in Economics at University of Chicago in June 2022, and my BA in Economics and Literature at Peking University, China, in July 2021.